-1. Criteria and approach to classification of investment shares a.
-Methods of verifying the rationality of the holding policy and the holding of each sharesDetails of verification
+1. Criteria and approach to classification of investment shares

 The Company supports and nurtures startups for the purpose of solving problems in the society and creating a new Cybernics Industry.
 The Company holds a investment securities in mainly non-listed startups with unique technologies.
 However the purpose of this is not purely for investment, and the Company also enters into business alliance with all of the companies.